 Research continues to explore the link between the skin and the mind, through the findings of comorbid psychological problems within skin condition patients.
 A third of all dermatological disorders have been found to have serious prevalence of subsequent psychological disorders (Gupta & Gupta, 2012).
 The findings of psychiatric morbidity specific to psoriasis, have been explored in a cross-sectional study in thirteen European countries.
 Psoriasis patients were found to have experienced significant suicide idealisation, combined with the highest prevalence of depression and anxiety amongst the skin disease conditions, in conjunction with their eczema counterparts (Dalgard et al, 2015).
 Furthermore, a UK matched cohort study exclusively exploring atopic eczema, discovered a 14% increase in risk of newly diagnosed depression, with a subsequent 17% increase in risk of anxiety (Schonmann et al, 2020).
 This remains consistent within acne patients, who similarly encounter suicidal idealisation (Altunay et al, 2020), alongside significant association with anxiety and depression (Samuels et al, 2020).
 Specifically in the UK, individuals with acne have an increased likelihood of 18.5% in developing major depressive disorder (MDD) (Vallerand et al, 2018).
 Thus, although each skin condition has its unique qualities, the outcome of stress within the psychological implications remain similar.
 This is supported by qualitative measures that link eczema, psoriasis, and acne through their perceived cosmetic disfigurement within a social context.
 Respondents with eczema, psoriasis and acne in Ashraf and Shams (2023) study reported feelings of shame and embarrassment in relation to their appearance, through the apprehension of social stigmatisation.
 Yet, the presence of such stress initially caused by the skin, is not only a major component in the onset of mental health disorders, but also found to be instrumental in the exacerbation of each skin disease (Zhang et al, 2024).

 Psychodermatology is defined as the discipline responsible for exploring the bidirectional interaction between skin conditions and psychological well-being (Levytska, 2023).
 The foundations of this concept exist on the basis that the skin is intrinsically linked to the central nervous system (CNS), and therefore by extension influences the emotional and mental well being of an individual (Jafferany & Franca, 2016).
 Therefore, it is important to utilise a psychodermatologist lens within research on skin conditions, due its multifaceted nature, which allows acne, eczema and psoriasis to be redefined beyond the surface level of their physical clinical symptoms, and alternatively as a biopsychosocial disorder.
 This is explored through Buljan et al (2008) three groups of psychocutaneous conditions: psychophysiological, psychiatric disorders with dermatological symptoms, and dermatological disorders with psychological symptoms.
 Eczema, psoriasis and acne sit within the definition of psychophysiological disorders, due to stress being a contributing factor in inflammation alongside it’s subsequent somatopsychic impacts, whereby the physical ailments to the skin create emotional disturbances.
-By expanding the interpretation of skin conditions through psychodermatology, this paves the way for a deeper understanding of patients, dependant on their specific identity group, including gender, age and nationality, as it becomes more important than ever, to consider the biopsychosocial differences that create unique pressures constituting to psychiatric disorders.
-In particular, the prevalence of body dysmorphic disorder (BDD) among individuals with skin conditions, provides justification for a focus on body image.
+Expanding the interpretation of skin conditions through psychodermatology paves the way for a deeper understanding of patients, dependant on their specific identity group, including gender, age and nationality..